What Your Dog’s Sleeping Position Will Tell You

 Loves to play

-It’s comical to see your furbaby all sprawled out on her belly with her front legs extended out and hind legs relaxed.
-She looks as if she’s getting in a good stretch in after an active day at the dog park, and she just may be, as dogs who sleep in this “Superman” position are generally very active and playful.
+It’s comical to see your fur baby all sprawled out on her belly with her front legs extended out and hind legs relaxed.
+She looks as if she’s getting in a good stretch in after an active day at the dog park—and she just may be, as dogs who sleep in this “Superman” position are generally very active and playful.
 Dr. Werber suggests a mattress style bed for dogs who like to let it all hang out.
-Head’s up pet parents, a weekly trip to the doggy park isn’t nearly enough exercise for your dog: This is how much exercise your dog needs every day.
+Does your pup seem tired all the time?
+Find out why dogs yawn so much.

 Following their instincts

 Breeds like the Dachshund are genetically geared to burrow because they were originally bred to flush out tunneling critters like rabbits and foxes.
 If your dog likes to burrow and sleep under the blankets, a hooded dog bed might be a good choice to mimic her instinctual sleeping habitat.
-Hooded beds might also be a cozy and warm place to settle in for breeds like terriers or Chihuahua’s who are a bit more sensitive to cold and favor cozy, warm places.
-You can even find extra small size dog beds for these adorable tiny dog breeds.
+Hooded beds might also be a cozy and warm place to settle in for breeds like terriers or Chihuahuas who are a bit more sensitive to cold and favor cozy, warm places.
+Learn the best dog breed for your zodiac sign.

 Maybe your dog is fed up with your active sleep patterns and tired of getting pushed out of bed, or she’s got an independent streak.
-“Some dogs may prefer to have their own space that’s safely elevated and removed from the action,” says Lilian Wong, MS, DVM, Banfield Pet Hospital.
-You may never know why your dog chooses to sleep away from the hub of the home, but here are 30 things your dog definitely wants you to know about their wellbeing.
+“Some dogs may prefer to have their own space that’s safely elevated and removed from the action,” says Lilian Wong, MS, DVM, Product Manager of Veterinary Experience at Banfield Pet Hospital.
+Find out the most affectionate dog breeds that love to cuddle.

 Dogs that mix it up

-So you’ve observed your furbaby while he sleeps and discovers he doesn’t have a regular dog sleeping position.
+So you’ve observed your fur baby while he sleeps and discovered he doesn’t have a regular dog sleeping position.
 Sometimes he’s all cute and snuggly in a ball and other times he looks like a contortionist, all sprawled out on his back with his paws and body defying logic.
-A dog bed that folds out is on the nose for the night’s he wants to spread out, and on the night’s he wants to cozy it up, the bed transforms into a compact sofa cushion.
-If your dog has a feline friend, find out this important fact: can cats eat dog food?
+A dog bed that folds out is a great choice for the nights he wants to spread out, and on the nights he wants to cozy it up, the bed transforms into a compact sofa cushion.
+No matter the dog sleeping position, sleeping dogs are always adorable, but what do dogs dream about?

 Dogs with arthritis

 The dog days of summer are no picnic for dogs if they have a coat that is long, thick, or dark.
 It’s not always possible to find a cool spot in the shade, especially if your dog wants to be close to you.
-Elevated cooling cots are ideal for poolside, hanging out in the backyard, or when you take your dog camping with the family.
+Elevated cooling cots are ideal for poolside, hanging out in the backyard, or taking your dog camping with the family.
 And if you don’t have air conditioning in your home, your dog will really appreciate a cool place to catch some zzz’s.
-Whatever outdoor bed you choose, you should familiarize yourself with the signs of heatstroke in dogs to make sure you’re keeping your pup healthy and safe.
+Whichever bed you choose, you should familiarize yourself with the signs of heat stroke in dogs to make sure you’re keeping your pup healthy and safe.

 For siblings who spoon